pythonarcade/arcade/doc/programming_guide/sound.rst

 do.
 Avoiding it during gameplay is important if your gameplay needs to be fast and smooth.

-Any of the following suggest a sound should be loaded a a static effect:
+Any of the following suggest a sound should be loaded as a static effect:

 * You need to start playback quickly in response to gameplay.
 * 2 or more "copies" of the sound can be playing at the same time.